tkellen/learn-server-automation/exercises/11-your-production-server/overview.md

 Now it is time to spin up a new server with that provider so we can test our configuration in the wild.

-Visit https://cloud.digitalocean.com and log in with the username guest@calm.team and the password provided to you by the facilitator of the class.
-Then, create a CentOS VM to orchestrate, ensuring that you select the "workshop" ssh key be added (this will be associated with the user `root`).
+Visit https://calmteam.signin.aws.amazon.com/console and log in with the username and password provided to you by the facilitator of the class.
+Then, create a CentOS VM using the AMI `ami-b81dbfc5` to orchestrate, ensuring that you select the "workshop" ssh key be added (this will be associated with the user `centos`).

 Use your playbook from the previous exercise to deploy your application.